UMainedynamics/SeidarT-Recipes/src/seidart-recipes/single_source/single-soruce-readme.rst

     # Create the source function
     timevec, fx, fy, fz, srcfn = sourcefunction(em, 10, 'gaus1', 'e')

+We are ready to run the model.
+We have the option to compute the complex valued model for the electric field.
 .. code-block:: python

     # The non-complex equations aren't necessary but are also a solution to the PDE